Philosophy 1330 - Ethics » Fall 2022 » Week 6 Quiz Kant, Abortion and Feminism

 B. An abortion is the murder of an unborn baby or child.

-C. An abortion is the removal of unwanted matter from a woman's body.
+C. An abortion is the intentional killing of a fetus to end a pregnancy.

 D. An abortion is the intentional termination of a fetus to end a pregnancy.